rkirov/blog/content/posts/lean3.md

 I am totally sold on formal proofs as the future of mathematics.
 Lean has the most momentum at the moment, including an active and welcoming community and I see no reason to try to learn other alterantives like Isabelle or Coq at the moment.

 Formal mathematics, i.e. checking proofs with a computer, is especially beneficial to hobbyists like me.
-I hope one day these are prevalent enough so we drop "formal" and just call them proofs, like how we don't need to say "computer-aided computation" to differentiate from computation we run in our brains instead of on silicon.
+I hope one day these are prevalent enough so we drop "formal" and just call them proofs, like how we don't need to say "computer-aided computation" to differentiate computation we run on silicon instead of our limitted brains.

 P.S.
 This post was too long.
 Thank you for reading if you got so far.
 I do need to blog more often in smaller chunks.